mlward639/Unit-thirteen-homework/README.md

 <img src='https://img.shields.io/badge/License-MIT-yellow.svg'>

 ## Description
 Back end of application for an e-commerce site created using starter code.
-Allows user to view and manipulate (post, put, and delete) from e-commerce database containing four tables: Category (id, name), Product (id, name, price, stock, category id), Tag (id, name), Product Tag (id, product id, tag id).
+Allows user to view and manipulate (post, put, and delete) information from an e-commerce database.

 ## Table of Contents
  - [Installation](#installation)